 Why do we leave our gardens to enter the Jungle?
 What do we experience on the way?
 What's at the heart of the Jungle?
 Do we take anything away when we return to the garden?
-To think about these questions I'm making a Jungle.
-The installation will be about 10 feet across, plus a vine-draped entryway, reflective pool, lights and sounds.
+To think about these questions I made a Jungle using cloth, yarn, paint, lights and sounds.

 The Jungle starts with components, each one complete in itself: crocheted and/or knitted flowers, leaves, vines, root wads and occasional snakes which climb the panels, form the forest floor and brush against our faces as we walk.
 A few of the hundreds of components are shown here.